Replay review in gridiron football: History

 The current replay system replaced a previous system used from 1986 through 1991, when a procedure similar to that of what college football uses today was used.
 In 1987 commissioner Pete Rozelle saved the system for another season; in 1988 Pittsburgh Steelers owner Dan Rooney saved it.
 Before 1986, and from 1992 to 1998, no replay system was used.
 While there is occasional controversy over the appropriateness of overturned calls, the system is generally accepted as an effective and necessary way to ensure a fair game.

 By consensus, the tipping point for replay being fully and permanently accepted by NFL owners came late in the 1998 season.
-The Seattle Seahawks were leading the New York Jets with time running out and the Jets facing a 4th-and-goal situation, when QB Vinny Testaverde evaded a pass rush and ran towards the end zone before diving near the goal line.
+The Seattle Seahawks were leading the New York Jets with time running out and the Jets facing a 4th-and-goal situation, when quarterback Vinny Testaverde evaded a pass rush and ran towards the end zone before diving near the goal line.
 The referee near the play called it a touchdown, giving the Jets a critical 32–31 win.
 However, replays showed very clearly that while Testaverde's helmet had crossed the goal line, the football never came close to breaking the plane of the goal line as required by the rules.
 If Seattle had won this game and the rest of their schedule played out as it ended up doing, they would have earned a wild card spot, but instead they missed the playoffs and coach Dennis Erickson and his entire staff were fired after the season.
 Owners could no longer claim that the inability to address such a massive error was tenable, and brought replay back for the 1999 season.
 Replay has remained (with numerous adjustments) part of the NFL since then.